 The frequent changes to legislation on these issues will no longer flow through from updates at the EU level.
 The Medicines and Medical Devices Bill (the “Bill”), which has almost completed its passage through Parliament, creates the structure for the UK Government to legislate for updates or changes to our existing laws on human and veterinary medicines, clinical trials, and medical devices at the end of the Brexit transition period in January 2021.

 When the Bill becomes law, the MHRA will have several new enforcement tools at its disposal, including enforcement undertakings and civil monetary penalties.
 As with other UK regulators, the MHRA will have powers to choose between civil and criminal penalties for breaches of the regulations, which will apply to corporate entities but also individuals and directors.
-For further information, please refer to our client alert here.
+For further information, please refer to our November 2020 client alert.

 We are grateful to the following team members for their contributions: MoFo associates Laura Steen, Pietro Grassi, James Colautti, Sampaguita Tarrant, Rayhaan Vankalwala, and Matt Rodin and trainee solicitors Stephanie Pong, Georgia Wright, and Tom Zheng.